Enisseo/ephl/README.md

 <?php print('Hello, world!'); ?>
 ```

-What did you expect you damn Zend Framework lover?!
-Some 100-lines code example you don't even understand?!
+What did you expect, you ZendFramework-lover?
+Some 100-lines code example you don't even understand?
-You want to write a f*cking "Hello, world!", *it should be as simple as that!*
+You want to write "Hello, world!", *it should be as simple as that!*

-Now you are a bit frustrated that I didn't give you a big fat example.
+Now you are a bit frustrated that I didn't give you an example with the ePHL framework.
 Ok, then you could also write:

 **hello2.php**
 ```php